Millions take to roads, air for U.S. Thanksgiving holiday

 The Sunday after Thanksgiving, Amtrak's second busiest day of the year, NJ Transit trains are expected to be in place to handle some of the spillover traffic for Amtrak, Kulm said.

-AAA believes concessions to the economy can be seen in a 10 percent reduction in median spending to $498 per traveller and a drop in the distance travelled due in part to a projected decrease in air travel, Sinclair said.
+AAA believes concessions to the economy can be seen in a 10 percent reduction in median spending to $498 per traveler and a drop in the distance traveled due in part to a projected decrease in air travel, Sinclair said.

-About 90 percent of travellers, 39.1 million, are expected to go by automobile, while air travel is expected to decrease by about 100,000 to 3.14 million travellers, AAA said.
+About 90 percent of travelers, 39.1 million, are expected to go by automobile, while air travel is expected to decrease by about 100,000 to 3.14 million travelers, AAA said.
 About 1.3 million people are expected to travel by all other modes, including rail, bus and cruise ship, it said.

 No cancellations or major delays were reported early Wednesday morning at Los Angeles International Airport, the nation's second busiest behind O'Hare in passenger volume.